obfusk/koneko/README.md

 43
 ```

-NB: koneko is a functional language: named arguments cannot be
+NB: koneko is a functional language: named parameters cannot be
 "assigned" another value; "redefining" an existing definition in a
 module is not allowed according to the language specification (except
 in the repl), but this is currently not enforced by the